 Written final report (3000 words, based on discussion of primary sources, excluding title page, table of contents, footnotes and bibliography)

-The final grade for the course is established by determining the weighted average with the additional requirement that the written paper must always be sufficient
+The final grade for the course is established by determining the weighted average with the additional requirement that the written final assignment must always be sufficient.

 Assignments and written papers should be handed in within the deadline as provided in the relevant course outline on Brightspace.